Please note that Tapas no longer supports Internet Explorer.

 Stripped of all her titles and responsibilities, she could do nothing but lament the situation.
 The antagonist was to be executed for her transgressions.
 Sitting in the cold dungeon, a pitiful soliloquy started.

 The play ended with the death of the former fiancee of the prince.
 Applause rang out as she dangled on the execution platform.
 Her legs jerked as her body resisted, against the rope, against the air, and against life itself.
 It was futile.
-No one, the audience, Karrie and Eric, the actors, not even the Goddess, wanted her to live.
+No one, the audience, Karrie and Eric, the actors, the actresses.
+Not even the Goddess wanted her to live.
 All except me.

 At the scene of the marriage, claps rang in my ears as everyone around me cheered and whistled for the ‘true’ pair.
 It was loud.
 It was irritating.
 My hand hurt, I had clenched it too hard.
-This was ridiculous.
+What farce, this was ridiculous.

 I glared at the statue towering over me.
 What’s so funny, huh?
 The marble face smiled at me.